 - John's long-term goal is to reduce stress by learning to say "no" to projects he doesn't have time to handle.
 His short-term goal is to get organized and prioritize the projects he has now.
 He is going to make a list of all of his work and then prioritize the tasks that are most important.

-After setting your goals, think about what might get in your way.
 Use a personal action plan to write down your goals, the possible barriers, and your ideas for getting past them.
 By thinking about these barriers now, you can plan ahead for how to deal with them if they happen.

-- Know when to quit
+- Know when to quit.

 If you are truly miserable because of a stressful job, it may be time to think about changing jobs.
 Make sure you know whether it is you or the job that's the problem.